Role-playing video game: Character actions and abilities

+Role-playing games may have the player focus only on a single character throughout the game; the character may be joined by computer-controlled allies outside of the player's control.
+Other games feature a party that the player can create at the start or gather from non-player characters in the game, coming into partial or full control of the player during the game.

 Combat

 Older games often separated combat into its own mode of gameplay, distinct from exploring the game world.
 More recent games tend to maintain a consistent perspective for exploration and combat.
 Some games, especially earlier video games, generate battles from random encounters; more modern RPGs are more likely to have persistent wandering monsters that move about the game world independently of the player.
 Most RPGs also use stationary boss monsters in key positions, and automatically trigger battles with them when the PCs enter these locations or perform certain actions.
 Combat options typically involve positioning characters, selecting which enemy to attack, and exercising special skills such as casting spells.

 In a classical turn-based system, only one character may act at a time; all other characters remain still, with a few exceptions that may involve the use of special abilities.
 The order in which the characters act is usually dependent on their attributes, such as speed or agility.
 This system rewards strategic planning more than quickness.
 It also points to the fact that realism in games is a means to the end of immersion in the game world, not an end in itself.
-A turn-based system makes it possible, for example, to run within range of an opponent and kill him before he gets a chance to act, or duck out from behind hard cover, fire, and retreat back without an opponent being able to fire, which are of course both impossibilities.
+A turn-based system makes it possible, for example, to run within range of an opponent and kill them before they get a chance to act, or duck out from behind hard cover, fire, and retreat back without an opponent being able to fire, which are of course both impossibilities.
 However, tactical possibilities have been created by this unreality that did not exist before; the player determines whether the loss of immersion in the reality of the game is worth the satisfaction gained from the development of the tactic and its successful execution.
 Fallout has been cited as being a good example of such a system.